getporter/operator/README.md

 porter explain -r ghcr.io/getporter/porter-operator:canary
 ```

-Generate a credential set for the bundle
+Generate a credential set for the bundle, the only required credential for the operator is a kubeconfig for the cluster that the operator is to be installed in.
 ```
 porter credentials generate porterops -r ghcr.io/getporter/porter-operator:canary
 ```